 A study of the individual as he/she is affected by other persons.
 Topics covered include: interpersonal relations, social learning, conformity and individuality, attitudes, groups and organizations, and others.
 Discussion and involvement methods are emphasized.
-Prerequisite: 6 hours in the behavioral sciences or instructor consent.
+Prerequisite: G-PY 101 and PY 204 or G-SO 101 and G-SO 202.
 (Spring)